Youngestdev/Youngestdev/README.md

 🤔 I’m looking for help with explaining hard algorithms - Graphs, contract jobs on technical writing, software dev contracts are a plus too.

-You can also hire me to be your mentor - GSoC mentor in 2018.
+You can also hire me to be your mentor.
+I was a volunteer mentor in GSoC in 2018.

 ## Have a question?